Economy: Economies look ahead

 In percent

 The graphic shows the actual annual growth in Swiss gross domestic product (GDP) since 1995, its long-term trend and a leading economic climate indicator.
-The leading indicator points to economic growth of around 1 percent in the near future.
+It suggests that growth momentum has recently increased significantly.

 Source: Bloomberg